 Typical Fax Error Rates

-When faxes fail, it is typically a single fax source that says “We can’t send a fax”.
+When faxes fail, it is typically a single fax source that says “We can’t send a fax to you”

-Observations from our industry peers say a 6% error rate is typical
+Observations from our industry peers say a 6% error rate (send and receive combined) is typical

 Fax transmission is an analog technology.
 It’s modem tones transmitted over a phone line at around 2100 hz.
 In the old days of analog lines, what fax is based on, we saw error rates of 6%.
 Like making a copy of an (analog) cassette tape, analog fax tones can be compressed and re-transmitted that yield literally a poor sounding copy of the original fax transmission.
 Today, in the day of voice over IP VoIP and without our services, we see as much as a 20% error rate.
 Beyond our data, below is third party evidence.